bioinfo-core-BGU/neatseq-flow-modules/docs/source/Module_docs/Generic_module.rst

 :Author: Liron Levin
 :Affiliation: Bioinformatics Core Facility
-:Organization: National Institute of Biotechnology in the Negev, Ben Gurion University.
+:Organization: llse Katz Institute for Nanoscale Science and Technology, Ben-Gurion University of the Negev, Beer-Sheva, Israel

 ..
 Note:: In order to use this Tutorial first:

-    1. Install `NeatSeq-Flow <https://neatseq-flow3.readthedocs.io/en/latest/Installation_guide.html#install-with-script>`_ using conda
+    1. Install `NeatSeq-Flow <https://neatseq-flow.readthedocs.io/en/latest/#quick-start>`_ using conda
     2. Make sure that conda is in your **PATH**.